The process

 You can find out more about living donations from NHS Blood and Transplant.

 Tissue type matching is important for kidney transplants.
 The tissue type of a person is determined by marker proteins on the surface of white blood cells.
+The higher the percentage of these proteins that match, the greater the compatibility between you and your recipient.
+This close tissue match is usually seen where people are closely related.

 Urine is tested for the presence of bacteria, glucose, protein and blood.